Polymythic/MCPSystemDemo/README.md

 ---

 **Note**: This project is designed for educational purposes and demonstrates MCP concepts.
 For production use, additional security, error handling, and scalability considerations should be implemented.

-# Summary
-This is a foundational demo to show how and LLM running locally can interact with services that are discovered via MCP Servers

-# Overview of steps